 CrossWinds would also be a wonderful place for a small gathering of friends or a party or special occasion.
 The owners are super friendly and are happy to customize an event for you!
 This award-winning winery is 2.5 miles north of Hersheypark.
 They offer tastings Fridays through Sundays, no appointment needed.

-Here’s how to plan your own winery tour of the Hershey-Harrisburg area:
+Here’s how to plan your own visit to the wineries near Hershey-Harrisburg:

-- Once you’ve decided on a date check these vineyards’ websites to confirm hours and fun events.
+- Once you’ve decided on a date, find a hotel in the Hershey area.
+Then check the vineyards’ websites to confirm hours and fun events.

 - Choose a couple great restaurants in the Hershey-Harrisburg area to break up all that wine tasting!
 I recommend a hearty breakfast or brunch before tastings, a light snack in the afternoon, and then dinner.